Para Español: Haga clic aquí

 Students may be referred for assessment by a parent, teacher, friend or self-referral.
 However, the referral must be screened and the recommendation to continue the identification process must be made by LAUSD school certificated personnel.
 Recommendations must be supported by school records.
 The screening process and recommendation must be documented prior to obtaining the required parent consent and completing the referral.

-- Students who are enrolled in Los Angeles Unified School District schools and are residents of LAUSD.
+Students who are enrolled in Los Angeles Unified School District schools.

 Charter Schools: (Independent and affiliated charter schools must be within LAUSD boundaries and be authorized by LAUSD).